FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

 If They Cannot Find You Online, You Are Already Behind

 Right now, people in your market are searching for catering to feed their tournament watch groups.
 Open your phone this week and search “catering near me” and “watch party catering” with your city name.
 Look at who shows up and how they are positioned.
-If it is not you, that is a gap you can close before the tournament starts.
+If it is not you, that is a gap you can close while games are still being played.

 Updating your Google Business Profile is the highest-impact thing you can do this week.
 Add tournament and watch party catering language to your business description and post an update with your package details and pricing.
 It takes minutes and directly affects your visibility in local searches.
 Update your catering platform listings the same way.
-Expand your delivery radius for the tournament window and ask current clients for reviews now, before demand peaks.
-The operators who update their online presence in May will show up in June when buyers are actively looking.
+Expand your delivery radius for the tournament window and ask current clients for reviews now, so potential clients will see them when they’re searching for game-day catering.

 Your Network Will Spread the Word Faster Than Any Ad